swallowcamel/nancywiki/Initial-RC-ToDo.md

 * Caching support for caching intermediary representations, rather than rebuilding the view from the template each time. _**(TheCodeJunkie, RobertTheGrey, Grumpydev)**_
 * Partial view support - potentially need to inject an "IViewHelper" object that allows access to render a partial view and utility functions like html encode. _**(TheCodeJunkie, RobertTheGrey, Grumpydev)**_
 * Check to see which view engines play nicely in client profile.
+* Support conventions for looking up views, layouts and so on

 ## Bootstrappers
 * Add a default ASP.Net bootstrapper using the HttpContext for per-request lifetime. **_(Grumpydev)_**